The Liturgical Year

 Month of Remembrance: During November we remember all those souls who have gone to Heaven.
 We have an All Souls Mass, which is offered up for all of the faithful departed.
 On the 11 November, Year 2 and Year 5 lead us in a Remembrance Assembly.
 A class from the school attends the Armistice Day ceremony at Staines War Memorial.
 The rest of the school take part in a two-minute silence on the playground.

-All Saints Day: All children in KS1 and KS2 attend Mass at Our Lady of the Rosary Church
+All Saints Day: All children in KS1 and KS2 attend Mass at Our Lady of the Rosary Church, if the feast falls on a school day.

 Advent: This is the season to prepare for Christmas.
 The Advent Wreath is placed in the hall.
 Each class has an Advent Calendar with thoughts for the day.
 The prayer table is changed to purple.
 Year 5 attends the Advent Liturgy at Westminster Cathedral.